-- Loosen the twist lock (1) in the direction of the arrow. - Remove the carburetor box cover (2).
+- Rotate the captive nut (1) counterclockwise until it hangs loosely in the sprocket cover. - Remove the sprocket cover (2) with captive nut.

 - Pull off the spark plug boot. - Unscrew the spark plug.

 Checking the Spark Plug

 - Clean dirty spark plug. - Check electrode gap (A) and readjust if necessary - see "Specifications". - Rectify the problems which have caused fouling of the spark plug.